-Around 36 months of age, you’ll notice that your son will start engaging actively with the objects surrounding him and will interact with more controlled and precise hand movements.
-For example, he’ll turn book pages one at a time, mold shapes with play-dough, and even use scissors and kid-sized tools under your supervision.
-Here are some activities you can do alongside your preschooler in order to help him further develop his manual and finger skills:
+At around 36 months of age, you’ll notice that your child will start engaging actively with the objects surrounding them and will interact with more controlled and precise hand movements.
+For example, they’ll turn book pages one at a time, mold shapes with play-dough, and even use scissors and kid-sized tools under your supervision.
+Here are some activities you can do alongside your preschooler in order to help your little one further develop their manual and finger skills:

 - Make pasta necklaces.

 - Play with play-dough.
 A fun task is creating imaginary animals using the dough and other materials, like pipe cleaners, children-friendly glitter, etc.

 - Write in sand.